 We were originally known as Silver Spike Acquisition Corp.
 On June 16, 2021, Silver Spike, our predecessor company, consummated the Business Combination pursuant to the Merger Agreement, by and among Silver Spike, Merger Sub, Legacy WMH, and the Holder Representative.
-Pursuant to the Merger Agreement, Merger Sub merged with and into Legacy WMH, whereupon the separate limited liability company existence of Merger Sub ceased and Legacy WMH became the surviving company and continued in existence as a subsidiary of Silver Spike.
+Pursuant to the Merger Agreement, Merger Sub ceased and Legacy WMH became the surviving company and continued in existence as a subsidiary of Silver Spike.
 Prior to the Closing Date, each of Silver Spike's then currently issued and outstanding Class A Ordinary Shares and Class B ordinary shares ("Class B Ordinary Shares") automatically converted by operation of law, on a one-for-one basis, into shares of Class A Common Stock of Silver Spike.
 Similarly, all of Silver Spike's outstanding warrants became warrants to acquire shares of Class A Common Stock of Silver Spike, and no other changes were made to the terms of any outstanding warrants.
 On the Closing Date, and in connection with the Closing, Silver Spike changed its name to WM Technology, Inc. Legacy WMH was deemed to be the accounting acquirer in the Business Combination based on an analysis of the criteria outlined in Accounting Standards Codification 805.
-While Silver Spike was the legal acquirer in the Business Combination, because Legacy WMH was deemed the accounting acquirer, the historical financial statements of Legacy WMH became the historical financial statements of the combined company, upon the consummation of the Business Combination.
+While Silver Spike was the legal acquirer in the Business Combination, because Legacy WMH was deemed the accounting acquirer, the historical financial statements of Legacy WMH became the historical financial statements of the Business Combination.